Content Strategy & Systems Design

 Mac McDonough

-I'm a writer and content strategist with a background in language, rhetoric, and content operations.
-At ProQuest I built UX documentation, internal knowledge bases, and content systems for cross-functional teams — including a SharePoint site, an Airtable database for accessibility workflows, and structured documentation that made complex internal processes navigable for non-technical colleagues.
+I'm a content strategist working in language systems — information architecture, content operations, and the structures that make complex products navigable.
+Writing is one part of that practice.
+At ProQuest I built UX documentation, internal knowledge bases, and content systems for cross-functional teams — including a SharePoint site, an Airtable database for accessibility workflows, and structured documentation that made complex internal processes legible to non-technical colleagues.
 These samples demonstrate how I think about language, structure, and audience across different content contexts — all oriented toward SaaS and tech products.

 01